General Optics Principles — Abridged Guide

 For visible light (400–700 nm) and standard optical components (≥ 10 mm aperture), geometric optics is almost always sufficient for system layout and component selection.

-General optics establishes the foundational principles — reflection, refraction, Fermat's principle, paraxial approximations, stops and pupils, f-number, and ray matrix methods — that every other optics topic builds upon.
+General optics establishes the foundational principles — reflection, refraction, Fermat's principle, paraxial approximations, stops and pupils, f-number, and ray matrix methods — thatfiber optics — how total internal reflection and NA govern beam acceptance →every other optics topic builds upon.

 Optical Path Length